ruslanosipov/ruslanosipov.github.io/_posts/2025-05-19-looking-back-on-small-web-communities.markdown

 categories: [Technology]
 ---

 Staying on the theme of [nostalgia](https://rosipov.com/blog/nostalgia-for-the-old-web/), I'd like to talk about small web communities.
 This post is a part of [IndieWeb blog carnival](https://thoughts.uncountable.uk/may-2025-indieweb-carnival-small-web-communities/) - an alternative form of independent, personally curated content aggregation on a specific topic.
-And honestly, I think that's a pretty neat idea, a throwback in itself to how we used to discover cool stuff.
+I think that's a pretty neat idea, a throwback in itself to how I used to discover cool stuff.
+This month's carnival is [hosted by Chris Shaw](https://thoughts.uncountable.uk/may-2025-indieweb-carnival-small-web-communities/).

 The fact that "small web communities" is a nostalgic topic for me should speak volumes about how I engage with the web today – or perhaps, how I *don't* in the same way.
 But let me start at the beginning.